 - Ability (athletics, body size, mental health, learning disabilities, etc. – anything related to how your body and mind contribute to your identity)

-- Culture (related to things you share with a cultural group or a personal interest in some aspect of culture: books, music, sports, fashion, etc.)
+- Culture (related to things you share with a cultural group or a personal interest in some aspect of culture: books, music, sports, fashion, religion, politics, etc.)

 Note that some of these categories intersect (see here for the origin of “intersectionality”) and shape one another, so you might find yourself looking at multiple aspects of your identity simultaneously.
 You are also welcome to consider some aspect of your identity not addressed in these categories.